 Why Oppose Compass Business Park?

 If you live or travel through Will County, you can’t help but notice the overwhelming and unsafe congestion on I-80 and I-55 along with dilapidated roads and bridges.
 This is the major issue that this project would be detrimental to our area.
-Our state does not have adequate funding to replace and repair our outdated infrastructure — let alone prepare it for more use.
+Our state does not have adequate funding to replace and repair our outdated infrastructure — let alone prepare it for more use — even with the capital funds allocated for Will County.
 The result of unplanned, irresponsible development is quickly becoming apparent as traveling through our area becomes more and more dangerous.
-This project is unprecedented in size and would only serve to further harm local communities and the I80-55 Corridor.
+NorthPoint Development’s project is unprecedented in size — stretching 5 miles from east to west and 3 miles north to south, covering nearly 3,000 acres.
+It would only serve to further harm local communities and the I80-55 Corridor.

 The footprint of this project is several miles from interstates I-55 and I-80, which means it will need to use local roads to get there.
 The TranSystems traffic study cites that NorthPoint Development would create 53,000 trips per day, with 16,000 trucks.

-They tout a “Closed Loop” roadway system within the project that they contend will keep trucks and cars off of local roads.
-However, the closed loop will have several entrances/exits for emergency access and employees.
-Employees are not required to exclusively use the closed loop.
-Below are sections from both the TranSystems traffic study, as well as from the Kimley Horn traffic study, which was commissioned by NorthPoint Development.
+NorthPoint touts a “Closed Loop” roadway system within the project that they contend will keep trucks and cars off of local roads.
+However, the closed loop would still have several entrances/exits for emergency access and employees.
+Employees are not required to exclusively use the closed loop — and as we’ve all seen, trucks will use the shortest route (wouldn’t you?).
+Below are sections from both the TranSystems traffic study, as well as from the Kimley-Horn traffic study, which was commissioned by NorthPoint Development.

 HIGH RISK FOR TAXPAYERS